 To buy some sugar by the pound

 This rhyme is done with the child straddling your lap facing you.
 Hold child’s hands and sing song it while bouncing legs up and down.

 On the last sentence, string the word ground out (i.e. grouuunnnnnd) while stretching legs out and gently letting child slide down your legs.

 I did this with all three of my children and am continuing the tradition with my grandchildren.
 They have all loved it and giggle with glee.

 Kimberly is from Georgia, USA.
 If anyone knows where this rhyme is originally from, please write me.

-This artilce was posted on Wednesday, October 5th, 2005 at 11:17 am and is filed under English, English Nursery Rhymes, Languages, Nursery Rhymes, Nursery Rhymes About Animals, Nursery Rhymes About Horses, Questions, Readers Questions, Rhymes by Theme, Ride the Horsey Down to Town.
+This article was posted on Wednesday, October 5th, 2005 at 11:17 am and is filed under English, English Nursery Rhymes, Languages, Nursery Rhymes, Nursery Rhymes About Animals, Nursery Rhymes About Horses, Questions, Readers Questions, Rhymes by Theme, Ride the Horsey Down to Town.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 30 Responses to “Rhyme – Ride the Horsey Down to Town”